NAME

 --output filename

-Write the statistics table to filename, in a tab-separated format.
+Write the statistics table to filename (tab-separated for

 core options